prebid/addressability-framework/mvp-spec/website-implementation.md

 **7. Display the Addressable Content and make the Audit Log available**

-Finally, the Addressable Content can be displayed and depending of the implementation choice, the Audit Log can be added in an hidden tag in the DOM or log in the console.
+Finally, the Addressable Content can be displayed and depending on the implementation choice, the Audit Log can be added in a hidden tag in the DOM or log in to the console.